-Director Bruce D. Clark offers a choppy edited and scripted affair.
-Nevertheless, there are some interesting kill scenes including a man fighting his doppelgänger, a woman being consumed by a giant maggot (Taaffe O'Connell's notorious death scene), another man being killed with a throwing star by his own severed arm.
-As with most Roger Corman productions there's plenty of imagination but low budget production values.
+There are some interesting kill scenes, including a man fighting his doppelgänger, a woman being consumed by a giant maggot (Taaffe O’Connell’s notorious death scene), and another man being killed by a throwing star wielded by his own severed arm.

-The cast are an assortment of familiar TV and film actors from Happy Days to V and a Nightmare on Elm St. who do their best with the script and ill-fitting costumes.
-There's Sid Haig, Robert Englund to name a few.
-There's some nice effects on display, along with matte paintings and sound effects.
-Interestingly as a precursor to bigger things, James Cameron serves as production designer and second unit director, there are reminiscent smidgens of The Terminator and Aliens visuals on display, even though not as well lit or executed.
+The cast is an assortment of familiar TV and film actors, from Erin Moran (Happy Days) to Robert Englund (V and A Nightmare on Elm Street), who do their best with the script and ill-fitting costumes.
+There’s also Sid Haig, to name but a few.
+Some nice effects are on display, along with matte paintings and sound design.
+Moustached Edward Albert is a solid lead, while Grace Zabriskie’s Captain Trantor is memorable, even if her screen time is limited.

 No comments: